-Compliance with future changes in environmental laws and regulations, including those relating to climate change, could require significant expenditures.
+Compliance with current and future environmental laws and regulations, including those relating to climate change, could adversely impact our business.

 Increasing concerns about climate change and other environmental issues may result in additional environmental regulations and restrictions, and we cannot predict the nature, scope or effect of legislation or regulatory requirements that could be imposed, or how existing or future laws or regulations will be administered or interpreted.
 Compliance with more stringent laws or regulations, as well as more vigorous enforcement policies of the regulatory agencies, could increase the costs of projects for us or our customers, potentially resulting in reduced profitability or a reduced demand for our services, or require us to incur substantial costs of compliance.